stephenson080/stephenson080/README.md

 My Name is Stephen Udeh.
 A innovative tech mind.
-I am a web and mobile developer with Typescript/Javascript. i am also good at python and a little bit of java. i am currently learning Django framework.
+I am a web, mobile and blockchain(Ethereum) developer with Typescript/Javascript and python.
-I write node/expressjs, React, React-native